Beehive Data Analytics

 Upload frame photos

-Take frame photo and upload it to the app.
-We will detect and count bees to measure precise colony size and predict potential swarming
+Take frame photos and upload them to the app.
+Gratheon detects and counts bees to measure colony size.

 Store inspections

-Take snapshot of the beehive state to track colony development over time.
-Compare same frame to see changes in the colony.
+Track colony development over time and compare the same frame to see changes in the colony.

 Find a queen